ssidwallet/flexid_py/demo/AriesOpenAPIDemo.md

 We will get started by opening three browser tabs that will be used throughout the lab.
 Two will be Swagger UIs for the Faber and Alice agent and one for the public ledger (showing the Hyperledger Indy ledger).
 As well, we'll keep the terminal sessions where we started the demos handy, as we'll be grabbing information from them as well.

 Let's start with the ledger browser.
-For this demo, we're going to use an open public ledger operated by the BC Government's VON Team.
-In your first browser tab, go to: [http://dev.greenlight.bcovrin.vonx.io](http://dev.greenlight.bcovrin.vonx.io).
+For this demo, we're going to use our public ledger.
+In your first browser tab, go to: [https://ledger.flexid.africa/](https://ledger.flexid.africa/).
 This will be called the "ledger tab" in the instructions below.

 For the rest of the set up, you can choose to run the terminal sessions in your browser (no local resources needed), or you can run it in Docker on your local system.
 Your choice, each is covered in the next two sections.

 > Note: In the following, when we start the agents we use several special demo settings.
-The command we use is this: `LEDGER_URL=http://dev.greenlight.bcovrin.vonx.io ./run_demo faber --events --no-auto --bg`.
+The command we use is this: `LEDGER_URL=https://ledger.flexid.africa/ ./run_demo faber --events --no-auto --bg`.
 In that:
 >
 > - The `LEDGER_URL` environment variable informs the agent what ledger to use.
-> - The `--events` option indicates that we want the controller to display the webhook events from ACA-Py in the log displayed on the terminal.
+> - The `--events` option indicates that we want the controller to display the webhook events from FlexID in the log displayed on the terminal.
-> - The `--no-auto` option indicates that we don't want the ACA-Py agent to automatically handle some events such as connecting.
+> - The `--no-auto` option indicates that we don't want the FlexID agent to automatically handle some events such as connecting.
 We want the controller (you!) to handle each step of the protocol.
 > - The `--bg` option indicates that the docker container will run in the background, so accidentally hitting Ctrl-C won't stop the process.

 ## Running in a Browser